XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**Why `using` is good?**

-:one:  It provides **a clean mechanism** for controlling the lifetimes of resources.
+1️⃣  It provides **a clean mechanism** for controlling the lifetimes of resources.

 :two:  Object **only exists inside** the `using` statement block and it will be destroyed out of the block.